Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices: Main results

 \subsection{Results in the mixing case}

-The first theorem investigates the asymptotics of the MSE of $\smash{\hat{f}^{\,\mathrm{W}}_{n,b}}$ under a local dependence function with uniformly bounded $L^p$ norm and a notion of dependence slightly weaker than strong mixing, called $2$-$\alpha$-mixing by \citet{MR1640691}.
+The first theorem investigates the asymptotics of the MSE of $\smash{\hat{f}_{n,b}^{\,\mathrm{W}}}$ under the assumption that the local dependence function has uniformly bounded $L^p$ norm and under a notion of dependence slightly weaker than strong mixing, called $2$-$\alpha$-mixing by \citet{MR1640691}.
 A similar asymptotic result was proved under strong mixing for the (boundary-modified) gamma KDE ($d = 1$) by \citet[Proposition~1]{MR2756423}.

 \begin{theorem}[Mean squared error] {Theorem~\ref{thm:MSE}} Suppose that Assumption~\ref{ass:A} holds.
 Assume that the local dependence function $g_{t,t'} = f_{\mathfrak{X}_t,\mathfrak{X}_{t'}} - f_{\mathfrak{X}_t} f_{\mathfrak{X}_{t'}}$ satisfies